 - The number of text messages per hour for a CSR sending out refill reminders?

-- The average of client satisfaction ratings after a video call with nurses and DVMs?
+- The average client satisfaction ratings after a video call with nurses and DVMs?

-Are you keeping in all the legal lines?
+Are you keeping within all the legal lines?

 Telemedicine is legal with a veterinary client-patient relationship.
 Telehealth can be provided without a VCPR.
 A few states are now allowing a “digital VCPR”- meaning soon, you may be diagnosing, treating, and prescribing to patients that you’ve never touched.

 - Have you checked with your local Veterinary Medical Associations for local telehealth resources?

 - Have you read your state’s practice act to check the definition of the VCPR?
 (They’re all different!)